JupiterOne-Archives/docs/knowledgeBase/Jupiterone-Data-Model/jupiterone-data-model.md

 # JupiterOne Data Model

 The **JupiterOne Data Model** is a reference model used to describe digital resources and the complex interconnections among all the resources in a technology organization as an **entity-relationship graph**.

 The data model is defined by a set of Entities and their Relationships.
 It represents a reference model, not a strict or rigid structure.

 ## Entity

 An Entity is a node/vertex in the graph that represents a resource within your digital infrastructure.

-See full data model schema in this [GitHub repo][schema-repo].
+See the full data model schema in this [GitHub repo](https://github.com/JupiterOne/data-model).

 ### Class and Type of an Entity

 Each Entity has a specific **type** that defines what that entity is, and is assigned one or more higher level **class** that represents a more abstract categorization or labeling of the entity in the perspective of security and technical operations.

 #### Type

 The **type** property represents the specific type that entity is as defined by the source.
 For example, an AWS resource may be of type `aws_instance` or `aws_s3_bucket` or `aws_iam_user`.

 #### Class

 The **class** of an entity is considered an abstract, super-type that defines what that entity is within the general framework of IT and security operations.
 In the above example, an `aws_instance` entity has a class of `Host`, while an `aws_s3_bucket` is a `DataStore`, and an `aws_iam_user` a `User`.

 ### Common Entity Properties